angelo-wf/NesJs/README.md

 In development.

-The CPU emulation seems to be mostly functional, although none of the undocumented opcodes are implemented (yet).
-The PPU emulation also seems to be mostly functional.
-There is no APU emulation (yet?).
+The CPU emulation seems to be mostly functional, although it is not cycle-accurate and none of the undocumented opcodes are implemented.
+The PPU emulation also seems to be mostly functional, but is also not cycle-accurate.
+There is no APU emulation (yet).

-Supports mapper 0 (NROM), 1 (MMC1), 2 (UxROM), 3 (CNROM) and 4 (MMC3).
-The MMC3's IRQ emulation is not really accurate (yet).
+Supports mapper 0 (NROM), 1 (MMC1), 2 (UxROM), 3 (CNROM), 4 (MMC3) and 7 (AxROM).
+The MMC3's IRQ emulation is not really accurate though.

 Controllers 1 and 2 are emulated, with the following mapping: